Cyberz189/Zeek-Lab/README.md

 ![IMG_8662](https://github.com/Cyberz189/Zeek-Lab/assets/163569052/30fb87c2-9c6f-44bf-a4b4-9b4b41fd6118)

-Opening the signature file lets me edit the IP Protocol [(TCP),(Layer 4)] which is identified as ip.proto == tcp, dst-port which is the destination port, in this case being port 80
+Opening the signature file allows me to edit the IP Protocol (TCP, Layer 4), which is identified as ip.proto == tcp, and the destination port, which in this case is port 80.
+The payload enables us to define the type of content we are searching for in the packets, in this case, "password".
+The event allows us to configure the alert once the signature has been confirmed.

 Every screenshot should have some text explaining what the screenshot is about.